Joan Shigekawa: Other involvement

 Ms. Shigekawa serves on the National Advisory Board of the Center for Asian American Media and has served as a Mayoral appointee to the New York City Cultural Affairs Advisory Commission and as a trustee of the New York Council for the Humanities, the Independent Television Service (ITVS), Grantmakers in the Arts and Grantmakers in Film and Television.

 Commenting on the role of the artist in the community, Shigekawa has said,“The role of the artist in the community is the role of any other citizen in the community---to participate, to contribute, to share, and, when possible, to lead.
 But to all of those tasks they bring something extra: the ability to see in a different way.
 The ability to create music that brings people together.
 The ability to create movement and joy in the summer at a festival.
 So both their role as a citizen and then their contribution to share their creativity as best they can.”

 Personal life

 Shigekawa's marriage to the late documentary filmmaker Tony Silver ended in divorce.

-Her daughter, Dr. Mariko Silver, served as the 10th president of Bennington College (2013–19); her son-in-law Thom Loubet is a musician.
+Her daughter is Dr. Mariko Silver.
 She has two grandchildren.